Pant/nextcloudpi-readthedocs/docs/Configure/Configuration-Reference.md

 ### How to run
 1. Navigate to `nc-scan` in the TUI or the WebUI.

+### How to run
+1. Navigate to `nc-update` in the TUI or the WebUI.

+# Updates

+## nc-autoupdate-nc
+Automatically update Nextcloud.

+## nc-autoupdate-ncp
+Automatically update NextCloudPi.

+#### How to enable
+1. Navigate to `nc-autoupdate-ncp` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change the user to be notified when new updates are installed (default=admin).
+4. Click Run or Start.

+## nc-notify-updates
+Enable or disable update notifications.

+## nc-update-nc-apps-auto
+Periodically update all installed Nextcloud Apps

 ## nc-update-nc-apps
 Update all installed Nextcloud Apps